+We expect the public offering price to be between \$19.00 and \$21.00 per share.
 Prior to this offering, there has been no public market for our common stock.
-Our common stock has been approved for listing, subject to notice of issuance, on the New York Stock Exchange under the symbol "ABR."
+We have applied to list our common stock on the New York Stock Exchange under the symbol "ABR."